Non-Hermitian quantum geometric tensor and nonlinear electrical response: Conclusions and Outlook.

-\textit{Acknowledgments}\textbf{---} K.C. acknowledges support from the Fundamental Research Funds for the Central Universities.
+\textit{Acknowledgments}---K.C. acknowledges support from the Shanghai Magnolia (Yulan) Pu River Project (Grant No. 24PJD121) and from the Fundamental Research Funds for the Central Universities.
 J.Z. acknowledges support from the National Natural Science Foundation of China (Grants No. 92263208), the National Key R\&D Program of China (Grants No. 2022YFA1404400), and the Research Grants Council of Hong Kong SAR (Grant No. AoE/P-502/20).

 $^{\chi}$: KaiChenPhys@tongji.edu.cn $^{+}$: jiezhu@tongji.edu.cn

 \onecolumngrid